 I love seeing vintage treasures, sculpture, art and framed painted portraits brought into a white kitchen to add personality because when it feels personal and even quirky, it feels warmer.

-Have an opinion about ways to add warmth to white kitchens?
+Have an opinion about ways to add interest to white kitchens?
 Do add to the discussion!

 Peace to you right where you are.